peetkes/dhf-pipes-docker/README.md

 # dhf-pipes-docker

 This project can be used as a git submodule for a project that needs docker containers for MarkLogic DHF.
 MarkLogic DHF QuickStart and MarkLogic Pipes.
+(it is based on the work Stuart Moorhouse did in this repo: https://gitlab.com/stuartmoorhouse/marklogic-dhf_quickstart )

 ## Usage